-Validity date/time of an Entry Permit is specific to the risk and Health and Safety requirements and is limited to the specified time stated on the permit.
+The date and time of the period of validity is specific to the risk and health and safety requirements.
+The validity date and time is stated on the entry permit.

-Contamination.
+Contamination

 Cargo residue, particles of cargo and other substances that cause the tank not to be clean, dry and fit for purpose.